PhantasmLab/screenlogger/README.md

 # Requirements

-Before you run the script make sure you get all this libs if you do not have:
+Before you run the script make sure you have all this libs:

 - *pynput*
 - *pyautogui*